MihaiAC/learning-react/learning_react/react_notes/Next.js.md

 A folder is not treated as a route unless it contains `page.js | route.js | index.js`.

+Components in `error.js` must be a client component.
+It will be applied to descendant pages and the page in the same folder.

 #### Importing an image
 `import logoImg from "@/assets/logo.png";
 Use: logoImg.src`